MVitelli/AzureFunctionsExample/README.md

 The HTTP trigger lets you invoke a function with an HTTP request.
 You can use an HTTP trigger to build serverless APIs.
-If you're using an apikey, you'll need to include that in your request.
+If you're using an APIKEY, you'll need to include that in your request.

 To see tutorial about this, https://medium.com/@movitelli/azure-functions-with-docker-b386a2d83d3f?postPublishedType=initial